brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Red Hat has a good tutorial for RHEL-like linux distros, like Fedora, CentOS, or Oracle Linux.
 Note that some linux users may have to change the value of`LargePageSizeInBytes`: https://www.redhat.com/en/blog/optimizing-rhel-8-run-java-implementation-minecraft-server

-To skip this, remove `-XX:+UseLargePages -XX:LargePageSizeInBytes=2m` from the end of the arguments below.
-Otherwise Minecraft will crash.
+To skip this tweak, remove `-XX:+UseLargePages -XX:LargePageSizeInBytes=2m` from the end of the arguments below.
+Otherwise Minecraft will not launch.

 Java Arguments
 ------